DiegoFigueiras/ctticc/README.md

 # ctticc

 Item characteristic curves (ICC's) are visual indicators of important attributes of assessment items - most commonly *difficulty* and *discrimination*.
 Assessment specialists who examine ICC's usually do so from within the psychometric framework of either Item Response Theory (IRT) or Rasch modeling.
 This `R` package provides an extension of this tradition into the Classical Test Theory (CTT) framework.
-The package has `psych` and `ggplot2` dependencies that facilitate the estimation of CTT-generated difficulty (_pseudob_) and discrimination (_pseudoa_) "parameters", and then plots the ICCs.
+The package has a `psych` dependency that facilitate the estimation of CTT-generated difficulty (_pseudob_) and discrimination (_pseudoa_) "parameters" from a `psych::alpha` object, and then plots the ICCs.

 A nice summary of how to interpret IRT parameters is located here: https://wnarifin.github.io/simpler/irt_2PL.html